PM Modi on hunger strike: Why fast is the new flavour this election season

 New Delhi, April 12: After the chhole bhature 'prank' by the Congress leaders, it's Prime Minister Narendra Modi's turn to pull a 'fast' one on the common man.
-As if it was not bad enough for the poor and the homeless to sleep on empty stomachs, it seems now they have to witness the customary prime time soap opera by our well-meaning politicians.
+As if it was not bad enough for the poor and the homeless to sleep on empty stomachs, it seems now they have to witness the customary prime-time soap opera by our well-meaning politicians.
 Or even better, a reality show--'big bhooka house' or 'kaun banega sabse bada ullu'.

 In the past few months, from Jharkhand to Karnataka, starvation deaths have been reported from various parts of the country.
 Of course, it would be unfair to expect the political class to be aware of every little death.
 If only the smelly masses could have their way, they would want the PM and the Congress president Rahul Gandhi to keep track of every "nimn star ke log".